 Director of Finance

-Combining his love of his college town with a life-long love of animals and his admittedly unnatural passion for all things finance and accounting related, the Director of Finance position opening up at HSHV was a dream come true for Jon.
+Combining a love for his college town with a life-long love of animals and his admittedly unnatural passion for all things finance and accounting related, the Director of Finance position opening up at HSHV was a dream come true for Jon.
 If he isn’t sharing his desk chair with a cat, you can probably find Jon feeding treats to some wiggly dogs.
-Outside of the shelter, Jon spends time outdoors with family, including Stella, his Australian Shepherd Chocolate Lab mix whose favorite thing is running.
-And swimming.
-And being scratched.
-And whispers in her big floppy ears.
-And fetching.
+Outside of the shelter, Jon spends time indoors and out with his family, including three HSHV alums.
+Hazel and Huck, two social cats, and Juniper, a high energy blue heeler mix that took the Love Train up from Tennessee.

 Director of Communications

 After selling fast food to kids and convincing people to buy unnecessary insurance, Wendy yearned to put her advertising skills to good use.
 HSHV was just the ticket.
 Originally a volunteer, then a human resources manager, and now in her dream job of communications director, Wendy is continually inspired by HSHV’s generous donors, passionate volunteers and unconditionally loving animals.
 She loves all things beagle, and is very grateful that coming to work with cat hair on her clothes is now, more than acceptable.